Building a diverse and inclusive sewing community for all

 Another great part of the sewing community is all the amazing challenges we can take part in.
 We are always looking for sewing challenges and hashtags raising awareness to share and particularly welcome those from minority sewing groups.
 We have collated a number of these sewing challenges and include hashtags on our website here, so please do take a look and get involved.
 These groups can be found on social media, where they welcome new members and share advice and inspiration for your sewing projects.
 If you are organising a sewing challenge or hashtag please do let us know by emailing firstname.lastname@example.org so we can share it to get as many makers involved as possible.

-Each month we offer a free advertising slot in our newsletter for minority-owned pattern designers and sewing businesses.
+We offer free advertising slots in our newsletter for minority-owned pattern designers and sewing businesses.
 If you would like to be featured or want to recommend a business you love, please let us know email@example.com.

 Each month we will be making a donation from our profits to a different charity, you can find details of the charities we will be supporting in our weekly newsletter.
 We will be donating funds to organisations who support members of the sewing community and emergency appeals to support disaster relief efforts worldwide.